DigitalServo/slmp-rs/README.md

 >
 > (Note: No firmware fix is planned for this vulnerability.)
 >
-> In other words, improper use of SLMP carries significant risks.
+> It should be noted that improper use of SLMP carries significant risks.
 > Please use it with caution.